cyclejs-community/component-combinators/documentation/m.md

 1-3. same as in the general signature
 4. Sinks are computed for each child component from the merged sources, and merged settings.
 5. For each sink (uniquely identified by `sinkName::SinkName`) :
-  - if there is a merge function defined in `mergeSinks` for that `sinkName`, that function is used to compute the resulting parent component sink from the children-independent sink, the children components' sinks, and the merged settings.
+  - if there is a merge function defined in `mergeSinks` for that `sinkName`, that function is used to compute the resulting combined component sink from the parent's sink, the children components' sinks, and the merged settings.
   - If not, a default merge function is used :
-    - Default DOM merge function will merge the `VTree` from the children components INSIDE the `Vtree` from the children-independent DOM sink
+    - Default DOM merge function will merge the `VTree` from the children components **INSIDE** the `Vtree` from the parent DOM sink[^2]
-      - if there is DOM sink, it return `null`
+      - if there is no DOM sink at all, it returns `null`
-      - if there is no children-independent DOM sink, then it returns the children VTrees wrapped in a `div` VNode
+      - if there is no parent DOM sink, then it returns the children VTrees wrapped in a `div` VNode
-      - if there is a children-independent DOM sink, and there is no children DOM sinks, then it returns the children-independent DOM sink
+      - if there is a parent DOM sink, and there is no children DOM sinks, then it       returns the parent DOM sink
-      - if there is a children-independent DOM sink, and there are children DOM sinks, then it returns a VTree in which the children DOM sinks are children of the children-independent
+      - if there is a parent DOM sink, and there are children DOM sinks, then it returns a VTree in which the children DOM vNodes are children of the parent's vNode children vNodes are **appended** to any already existing children of the parent vNode
-      DOM VNode and appended to any existing children
+    - Default non-DOM merge function will merge the parent's sink together with the children sinks via simple stream merge (i.e. `Rx.Observable.merge`)

-    - Default non-DOM merge function will merge the children-independent sink together with the children sinks via simple stream merge (i.e. `Rx.Observable.merge`)
+[^2]: that is about the main justification of while it is termed parent component : independent of the children and children go inside of it

 # Examples
 In this section, we are going to show miscellaneous examples of use of componentization with the`m` factory.
 Most of those examples will be inspired from already-existent UI component library, such as`Semantic UI`.

 ## Event factory component
-`Events = m(EventFactorySpec, EventFactorySettings, childrenComponents)`
+- `Events = m(EventFactorySpec, EventFactorySettings, componentTree)`, or by currying `m` into `mEventFactory`
-`Events = mEventFactory(EventFactorySettings, childrenComponents)`
+- `Events = mEventFactory(EventFactorySettings, componentTree)`

 This example makes use of :
 - `checkPreConditions`
-- `makeOwnSinks`
+- a component tree with parent and children
 - `mergeSinks`
 - utility function `defaultMergeSinkFn`